zssherman/beam_block/README.rst

 Using Wradlib and Py-ART to obtain partial beam block (PBB) and cumulative beam block (CBB) data.
-The data then can be used to create flags and also can be added as fields to an empty radar object or an existing radar object, if the existing radar object fields have the same shape as the beamblock data and flag fields.
+The data then can be used to create flags and also can be added as fields to an empty radar object.
+There is also a function that calculates the lowest elevation angle needed at each gate to achieve less than 0.01 cumulative beam blockage.

 Note: This project is still a work in progress.